Chernyshofff/login_mts/README.md

 # login_mts
-Script for parsing site mts
+Script for parsing and pickup data of site mts